History of nursing in the United Kingdom: Florence Nightingale

-Florence Nightingale (12 May 1820 – 13 August 1910) was an English social reformer, statistician and is seen by many as the founder of modern nursing.
+Florence Nightingale (1820-1910) was an English social reformer, statistician and is seen by many as the founder of modern nursing.
 Nightingale came to prominence while serving as a manager and trainer of nurses during the Crimean War, in which she organised care for wounded soldiers at Constantinople.
 She significantly reduced death rates by improving hygiene and living standards.
 In 1860, she laid the foundation of professional nursing with the establishment of her nursing school at St Thomas' Hospital in London.
 It was the first secular nursing school in the world and led to the development of formalised nurse-training in the UK.

 Other women involved in nursing in the Crimea were Betsi Cadwaladr and Mary Seacole.

 1858–1900

 Developments in nurse education

-In 1881 Eva Luckes, Matron of The London Hospital established the first two year training scheme in London.
+In 1881 Eva Luckes, Matron of The London Hospital established the first two-year training scheme in London.
 She instituted a series of lectures by herself, a surgeon and a physician.
 In 1884 she introduced the precursor to Sister -Tutors, and selected two of her most trusted and skilled hospital sisters to give probationers extra tuition.
 Before this the nurses home Sisters at St Thomas's Hospital used to lecture probationers from the Nightingale School.
 In 1895 Luckes introduced the first Preliminary Training School for Nurses in England similar to that established by Rebecca Strong at Glasgow Infirmary in 1893.
-This became the blueprint for nurses education following the Nurses Registration Act of 1919.
+This became the blueprint for nurses education following the Nurses Registration Act 1919.